-- Customer Charge: The customer charge consists of those costs incurred in making service available including meter and meter reading costs, billing, record keeping and customer service costs.
+- Customer Charge: A fixed charge based on customer services including meter maintenance and reading costs, billing, record management and customer service costs.

 If you have a dispute or complaint with respect to EPE's billing procedures, deposit requirements, disconnection of service, meter problems or any matter generally relating to EPE's relationship with you as our customer, please contact us.

 If you dispute a bill, you do not have to pay the disputed amount until resolution of the dispute by EPE.
 If the dispute is not resolved, EPE will inform you of the complaint procedures available at the Commission.
 If you file a complaint with the Commission, EPE will not disconnect your service for a disputed amount during any phase of the dispute resolution process until the Commission informs you of its determination; but EPE does expect you to pay all other non-disputed charges as required.